bctorreira/ansible-tfg/README.md

 ```
 Type the string to encrypt (for example, ‘secrettext’), hit ctrl-d, and wait.

-Warning

-Do not press Enter after supplying the string to encrypt.
+> Warning: Do not press Enter after supplying the string to encrypt.
 That will add a newline to the encrypted value.

 The sequence above creates output like this:
 ```